Patrick O'Brian: Media exposure and controversy in his final years

-John Lanchester in reviewing Tolstoy's book, says "The last few years have been disheartening for Patrick O'Brian's many fans."
+John Lanchester in reviewing Tolstoy's book published in 2004, says "The last few years have been disheartening for Patrick O'Brian's many fans."
 He does not find the arguments altogether persuasive, and with access to documents that Dean King never saw, Tolstoy "gives a portrait of a man who is cold, bullying, isolated, snobbish and super-sensitive."
 Lanchester closes by saying "Let's agree, we O'Brianists, to read the novels and forget everything else."
 Veale, in reviewing King's book, says that "however judicious and well-grounded his [King's] speculation, he fails to crack his subject's protective shell.
 In the end, Aubrey and Maturin will have to thrive on their own—which is how the willfully enigmatic O'Brian most likely intended it."